daronphang/coding_resources/design_patterns/basics.md

 However, applying wrong pattern to given problem could lead to undesirable effects such as unnecessary code complexity, overhead on performance or spawning of new anti-pattern.

+The power of design patterns is in communication i.e. easier to say 'use a factory pattern' rather than describing in code.
+Moreover, these patterns are most likely being used in code long before you knew they had names.

 ### Creational:
 Focus on handling object creation mechanisms by controlling the creation process.
 A basic object creation approach in a program can lead to an added complexity.
 Patterns include Constructor, Factory, Prototype, Singleton, etc.